 What Is the Difference Between a MCSE and CCNA Certification?

 The Microsoft Certified Solutions Expert (MCSE) and Cisco Certified Network Associate (CCNA) credentials are two certification options available to computer professionals who would like to demonstrate their training and expertise to employers.
 Keep reading to learn how certification requirements and specialization options differ for each.
-Schools offering Computer Networking degrees can also be found in these popular choices.

 In addition to formal education and experience, the primary avenue by which computer professionals distinguish themselves is to obtain certification.
 There are a large number of certification programs, both vendor-specific and vendor-neutral.
 Microsoft's mid-level credential for IT professionals working with its hardware and software is the Microsoft Certified Solutions Expert (MCSE).
 For IT professionals who work with Cisco systems, it's the Cisco Certified Network Associate (CCNA).